MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-and-ops/get-started/hol-set-up-regression-suite-automation-tool.md

 ### Install Selenium and browser drivers

 In older versions of RSAT, you had to install Selenium and browser drivers.
-You no longer have to install these drivers, the are automatically installed.
+You no longer have to install these drivers because they are automatically installed.

 1. The first time that you open RSAT, you're prompted to automatically download and install Selenium.
 For more information, see the [Configure RSAT](#configure-rsat) section.
 2. Before you can run a test case, you're prompted to automatically download and install the browser driver that corresponds to the default browser that is selected in the RSAT configuration.
 For more information, see the [Load and run test cases](#load-and-run-test-cases) section.